Rich Semantic Knowledge Enhanced Large Language Models for Few-shot Chinese Spell Checking: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\textbf{Datasets:} In the evaluation of CSC task, we use two highly used datasets.
+\textbf{Datasets:} To evaluate the effectiveness of our proposed method, we choose two widely used datasets.
 The first, SIGHAN15 \cite{DBLP:conf/acl-sighan/TsengLCC15}, consists of handwritten samples from learners of Chinese as a Second Language (CSL).
 These samples provide a rich source of real-world language usage by non-native speakers, offering insights into common errors and patterns in learning Chinese.
 The second dataset \cite{DBLP:journals/talip/LvCGAYF23} is specialized and segmented into three distinct domains to provide a more comprehensive understanding of language use in specific contexts.
 For the LAW domain, data is sourced from the stems and choices of multiple-choice questions in judicial examinations, reflecting the formal and technical language of the legal field.
 The MED domain encompasses data from question-and-answer pairs drawn from online medical consultations, showcasing the specific terminology and communication style in healthcare.
 The ODW (Official Document Writing) domain includes data from various official documents such as news, policies, and state reports on national conditions, representing formal and structured writing styles.
 The statistics of the test data from these four datasets we used are shown in Table \ref{table:data}.\\

-\textbf{Evaluation Metrics:} Following the previous work \cite{DBLP:conf/acl/XuLZLWCHM21,DBLP:journals/talip/LvCGAYF23}, we evaluate the performance of CSC at two levels: detection and correction.
-At the detection level, a sentence is considered correct if it successfully identifies all spelling errors.
-At the correction level, the model not only identifies but also rectifies all erroneous characters by replacing them with the correct ones.
-We provide accuracy, precision, recall, and F1 scores for both evaluation levels.
+\textbf{Evaluation Metrics:} By following the existing work \cite{DBLP:conf/acl/XuLZLWCHM21,DBLP:journals/talip/LvCGAYF23}, we evaluate the performance on two metrics: detection and correction.
+For detection, a sentence is considered correct if it successfully identifies all spelling errors.
+For correction, the model not only identifies but also rectifies all erroneous characters by replacing them with the correct ones.
+We provide accuracy, precision, recall, and F1-scores for both metrics.